 On this page, you will find a variety of information supporting and addressing various points of transition across and out of school.

-Whether that is transition into Brenzett for Year R, transition between the classes or transition onto another school, most often secondary school.
+Whether that is transition into Brenzett and Year R, transition between the 'mini school' teams or transition onto another school, most often secondary school.

 Frequently asked questions:

 About Summer-born children